-Graduate clinicians must register for practicum during every semester of their graduate program.
+Graduate clinicians must register for practicum every semester of their graduate program.
 This practicum experience enables students to obtain some of their clinical "hands-on" hours mandated by ASHA for obtaining their Certificate of Clinical Competence and for obtaining their Master's Degree in Speech-Language Pathology at Pace University.

-The CSD Graduate Program in Speech-Language Pathology is designed and strives to prepare majors for successful completion of a graduate degree from an ASHA-CAA accredited program.
+The CSD Graduate Program in Communication Sciences and Disorders is designed and strives to prepare majors for successful completion of a graduate degree from an ASHA-CAA accredited program.
 The high-quality professional training of graduates for rewarding careers in speech-language pathology is paramount.
-Students from the CSD Graduate Program must complete 60 credits of academic and clinical coursework and 400 hours in clinical practicum obtained at the Pace University Speech, Language, and Hearing Center, through teletherapy and assigned external placements.
+Students from the CSD Graduate Program must complete 60 credits of academic and clinical coursework and 400 hours in clinical practicum obtained at the Pace University Speech, Language, and Hearing Center, in person, through telepractice and assigned externship experiences.

-Evaluation of the student is the joint responsibility of the practicum seminar instructor and the supervisor.
-The supervisor should provide the student with a formal verbal and written evaluation at midterm and again at completion of the practicum experience.
+Evaluation of the student is the joint responsibility of the practicum seminar instructor and the clinical supervisor.
+The clinical supervisor should provide the student with a formal verbal and written evaluation at midterm and again at completion of the practicum experience.
 Discussions during weekly supervision sessions should include an ongoing assessment of strengths and weaknesses and specific feedback for improving clinical performance.
 Any serious problems concerning the student's performance or professionalism should be brought to the attention of the practicum seminar instructor and Clinical Director immediately.
 Early opportunities for remediation increase the likelihood of success in the clinical practicum.
 A copy of the midterm and final written clinical evaluation should be entered into the CALIPSO system.
 We ask that the numerical ratings be elaborated with specific examples in the comments section.
 The clinical evaluation will be combined with the clinical seminar grade to determine the final semester grade.
 The instructor of the clinical seminar is responsible for calculating and entering the final grade.